Alberta Animal Rehabilitation Services

 A relaxing massage or a deep therapeutic massage can relieve those aching muscle after a competition or loosen them up before the competition begins.
 Professional human athletes know that the looser and more mobile and flexible their body is, the better they are able to perform.
 We are beginning to understand that the animal athlete is no different.

 - Laser is often used to speed the healing of open wounds or to reduce scarring and inflammation.
 It is very useful after surgeries or sprains or strains.
 Laser is basically light energy and so there is very little, if any, sensation depending on the power of the laser used.
 Stronger the laser, the quicker and more effective the healing.
-Furry Friends has a class 4 laser which is the most powerful therapeutic laser available to date.
+Furry Friends Animal Rehab has a Class 4 Laser which is the most powerful therapeutic laser available to date.
 Most animals will quite readily accept laser treatments.

 - TNS is trans-cutaneous nerve stimulation and as in humans is an electrical modality that can be used to control pain.
 It can be used over the painful area or it can be used over acupuncture points.

 - Heat is used to decrease pain, to increase circulation, to decrease muscle spasm and in preparation for exercise or mobilization.
 There are a number of ways that heat can be applied but care must always be taken not to cause a burn.